 Jake Jay, Vice Chair

-Jake joined the Board on 4th February 2020 and stepped into the role of Vice Chair in May 2021.
-Jake has held a range of roles in his career, ranging from Electrical Engineering, Project Management to developing and creating step changes within a company of over 6500 employees.
-He brings a diverse range of skills, including strong management, leadership and strategic business change.
+Jake joined the Care for the Carers Board in February 2020 and stepped into the role of Vice Chair in May 2021.
+Jake has held a range of roles in the fields of Electrical Engineering and Project Management during his career, creating and developing step changes within a company of over 6500 employees.
+Jake brings a diverse range of skills, including strong management, leadership and strategic business change.
 Jake is passionate about helping to progress charities for the benefit of society, and keen to give back to the community, and has a particular interest in whole family and youth work.

 Sue Lilja, Treasurer

-Sue Lilja was appointed to the Board in 2019, taking on the role as Treasurer in May 2021.
-Susan has 40 years of experience in finance and risk management, gained in retail and investment banking.
-During her investment banking career at JP Morgan, Susan had the opportunity to carry out due diligence on many different types of businesses in many European countries.
-She qualified as an associate of the Chartered Institute of Bankers and the Institute of Chartered Secretaries and Administrators.
-Since retiring, Susan has volunteered with other three charities.
+Sue Lilja was appointed to the Board in 2019, taking on the role of Treasurer in May 2021.
+Sue has 40 years of experience in finance and risk management gained in retail and investment banking.
+During her investment banking career at JP Morgan, Sue had the opportunity to carry out due diligence on many types of businesses across Europe.
+She is qualified as an associate of the Chartered Institute of Bankers and the Institute of Chartered Secretaries and Administrators.
+Since retiring, Sue has volunteered with three additional charities.

 Alan Botterill, Trustee